hashicorp/terraform-provider-awscc/docs/data-sources/ivs_recording_configuration.md

 Read-Only:

 - `recording_mode` (String) Thumbnail Recording Mode, which determines whether thumbnails are recorded at an interval or are disabled.
+- `resolution` (String) Resolution indicates the desired resolution of recorded thumbnails.
+- `storage` (Set of String) Storage indicates the format in which thumbnails are recorded.
-- `target_interval_seconds` (Number) Thumbnail recording Target Interval Seconds defines the interval at which thumbnails are recorded.
+- `target_interval_seconds` (Number) Target Interval Seconds defines the interval at which thumbnails are recorded.
 This field is required if RecordingMode is INTERVAL.